henryharan/entropy/README.md

 # About Entropy Exploit

-    Entropy Exploit is an IP webcam toolkit that includes Netwave and GoAhead IP Camera attack methods.
+    Entropy Toolkit is an IP webcam toolkit that includes Netwave and GoAhead IP Camera attack methods.
 Entropy is a powerful toolkit for webcams penetration testing.